IntIntPair

 public final int component2()

-component of the pair.
-For instance, the second component of PairIntInt(3, 4)
+Returns the second component of the pair.
+For instance, the second component of PairIntInt(3, 4) is 4.

 This method allows to use destructuring declarations when working with pairs, for example: